Canon 1D X Mark II vs Nikon D610

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D610 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the D610 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon D610 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.